2021-2026 Social Equity Framework

 2. Conducted two student focus groups to gain first-hand qualitative data regarding student experiences at Clark College in the spring of 2008.

-3. Convened a broader work group that consisted of the Executive Cabinet, the Instructional Council, Student Affairs' Deans, and Disability Support Services, Multicultural Student Affairs and International Programs staff in summer of 2008.
+3. Convened a broader work group that consisted of the Executive Cabinet, the Instructional Council, Student Affairs' Deans, and Disability Access Center, Multicultural Student Affairs and International Programs staff in summer of 2008.

 The Clark College 2008-2014 Diversity Plan was created based on the information that came from the environmental scanning activities.
 The plan included four broad goals with supporting strategies.
 These goals directed the college to challenge systems of power, privilege, and inequity in the following areas: 1) student recruitment and retention; 2) diversity education and training; 3) curricular transformation; and 4) employee recruitment and retention.
 The strategies identified to accomplish the goals were incorporated into various areas through department and unit operational plans that were intended to improve student success and sustain a diverse college community.